luluse/reading-notes/tableofcontents/class-08.md

 #### Fixed width layout
 Do not change size as the user increase or decrease the size of their browser window.

-Width of boxes specified in pixels. create <div> an assign class or Id.
+Width of boxes specified in pixels. create `<div>` and assign class or Id.

 #### Liquid layout
 Stretch and contract as the user increase or decrease the size of their browser window.